gaurav-cybersec/gaurav-cybersec/README.md

 **Computer Scientist | Robotics Instructor | Seeking Entry-Level Roles as an IT Support Technician and Technical Support Engineer | Aspiring Penetration Tester**

 I’m a Computer Science graduate from the University of London (Goldsmiths) with a passion cybersecurity.
-My journey into tech and cybersecurity started with the video game franchise, *Watch_Dogs*.
-While I’ve moved past causing city-wide blackouts with a tap on a smartphone, that spark evolved into **deep interest in computers and securing them** and **protecting people from real-world digital threats.**
+My passion in tech and cybersecurity started with the video game franchise, *Watch_Dogs*.
+While I’ve moved past causing city-wide blackouts with a tap on a smartphone, that initial spark has evolved into **deep interest in computers and securing them** and **protecting people from real-world digital threats.**

 ---